 When getting quotes for shipping, remember that details matter.
 Going with flat-rate quotes will often have you paying more than you need to, so be specific about where your goods are coming from, what you are shipping, the size and weight of items–the works.
 Thankfully, there are online services that can make finding the best shipping rates a more palatable experience.
 Using these, you’ll be able to compare rates from different companies and detail the minutiae of your shipment to get the most accurate prices possible.

 Don’t Forget About Customs

 Finally, you should bear in mind the joyous process of getting your items through Customs.
 As mentioned, Amazon will not act as the IOR for any orders, so it is incumbent upon you to take the appropriate steps.
 Customs brokers can assist with this task, and Amazon lists five agencies: FedEx, UPS, DHL, Expeditors International, and Samuel Shapiro that are knowledgeable.
 They can help you with navigating the tricky paperwork, knowing which fees you have to pay, etc.

 Remember, though, that the ultimate responsibility is with you to ensure that shipments are in order and regulation compliant.
 Keep all of your information detailed and current, so you can supply Customs with whatever they need when they request it.
 You’ll be accountable for those fees and making sure that shipments are properly documented, and be prepared to have your shipments examined, especially if this is your first time moving items past the border.

-Best of luck with your first shipping experience, and, as always, continue to arm yourself with knowledge by utilizing online analytics tools such as Product SpyPro (http://productspypro.com/) to start your product research before sourcing and importing the products.
+Best of luck with your first shipping experience, and, as always, continue to arm yourself with knowledge by utilizing online analytics tools such as Product SpyPro (https://productspypro.com/) to start your amazon product research before sourcing and importing the products.